NeuralQA: A Usable Library for Question Answering (Contextual Query Expansion + BERT) on Large Datasets: NeuralQA System Architecture

 The NeuralQA user interface (Fig. \ref{fig:uiscreen}) seeks to aid the user in performing queries and in sensemaking of underlying model behaviour.
 As a first step, we provide a visualization of retrieved document highlights that indicate what portions of the retrieved document contributed to their relevance ranking.
 Next, following work done in AllenNLP Interpret\cite{Wallace2019AllenNLP}, we implement gradient-based explanations that help the user understand what sections of the input (question and passage) were most relevant to the choice of answer span.
 We do not use attention weights, as they have have been shown to be unfaithful explanations of model behaviour \cite{jain2019attention, serrano-smith-2019-attention} and not intuitive for end user sensemaking.
 We also implement a document and answer tagging scheme that indicates the source document from which an answer span is derived.

-NeuralQA is scalable, as it is built on industry standard OSS tools that are designed for scale (ElasticSearch, HuggingFace Transformers API).
+NeuralQA is scalable, as it is built on industry standard OSS tools that are designed for scale (\href{elastic.co}{ElasticSearch}, \href{https://github.com/huggingface/transformers}{HuggingFace Transformers API}, \href{https://fastapi.tiangolo.com/}{FastAPI}, \href{https://www.uvicorn.org/}{Uvicorn} asgi web server).
 We have tested deployments of NeuralQA on docker containers running on CPU machine clusters which rely on ElasticSearch clusters.
 The UI is responsive and optimized to work on desktop, as well as on mobile devices.